Home > Parish Council

 The Parish Council have a duty to look after the Green, which includes areas in front of the shops and the pond, the cemetery and extension, the orchard, and various verges on the High St, Melford Rd, Peacocks Rd, Poole St, and Mill Lane.

-The sports field (football pitches and cricket outfield) is a special case, and we share the cost of cutting with the Sports Club and contract out to WSDCGM.
+The sports field (football pitches and cricket outfield) is a special case, and we share the cost of cutting with Cavendish Sports Club and contract out to WSDCGM.

 As volunteers working on your behalf, we aim to keep the village looking the best it can.
 If you have any questions or issues in this regard, please do get in touch via the Parish Clerk and we will do our best to help.